jvoisin/mat2/doc/threat_model.md

     responsible for the information of the file.

     - MAT2 *must* warn when encountering an unknown format.
-For example, in a zipfile, if MAT encounters an unknown format, it should warn the user, and ask if the file should be added to the anonymised archive that is produced.
+For example, in a zipfile, if MAT2 encounters an unknown format, it should warn the user, and ask if the file should be added to the anonymised archive that is produced.